Discrete stochastic maximal regularity: Introduction

 In most cases, $X_{1/2}$ is a (subspace of a) (fractional) Sobolev space $H^{s,q}(D)$, and in this situation

-Our first main result is that this property can be characterized in the following way. \begin{theorem}[Characterization of Discrete Stochastic Maximal $\ell^p$-regularity] Let $q\in [2, \infty)$.
+Our first main result is that this property can be characterized in the following way. \begin{theorem}[Characterization of Discrete Stochastic Maximal $\ell^p$-regularity] Let $q\in [2, \infty)$ and suppose that $X_0$ is isomorphic to a closed subspace of $L^q(\mathcal{O})$ with $(\mathcal{O}, \Sigma,\mu)$ a $\sigma$-finite measure space.
 Suppose that Assumption \ref{assum:mainDSMR} holds.
 Then for any $p\in [2, \infty)$ the following are equivalent: \begin{enumerate}[(1)] \item $A$ has stochastic maximal $L^p$-regularity; \item $R$ has discrete stochastic maximal $\ell^p$-regularity. \end{enumerate} \end{theorem} As already mentioned, the continuous analogue in \eqref{it1:introequiv} was introduced in \cite{AVstab,NVWSMR, vanneerven2014stochasticintegrationbanachspaces}.
 We will actually use the definition of \cite{AV19_QSEE_1,agresti2025nonlinear} where the space regularity is shifted by $1/2$ as this is more natural in applications to SPDEs (see Remark \ref{rem:BIPzero} for further information).

 Theorem \ref{thm:introequiv} remains valid for any space $X_0$ satisfying certain geometric properties, specifically it holds if $X_0$ is UMD and has type $2$.
 The strength of this result lies in the fact that it establishes discrete stochastic maximal regularity for a broad class of numerical schemes simultaneously.
 Moreover, it shows that it suffices to analyze the continuous-time setting, for which a well-developed theoretical framework already exists.
 Some of the immediate consequences for the discrete counterpart will be presented in Section \ref{sec:perm}.